Santa Fe de Antioquia is a lovely day trip from Medellín

 Colombia, I love you anyway!

-Altogether for me, these few negative points are being massively outweighed by the positives.
-I would say that, to have a good time in Colombia, it is very useful to have some knowledge of the language and a bit of common sense, but this is probably the case wherever you travel within Latin America.
-Colombia is one of my favourite places to visit and I encourage everyone to go and experience the beauty that this country has to offer!
+To have a good time in Colombia, it is very useful to have some knowledge of the language and use common sense, but this is probably the case wherever you travel within Latin America.
+Colombia is one of my favourite places to visit and I encourage you to go and experience the beauty that this country has to offer!

 Have you ever been to Colombia?
 What do you love most about it?